 Does Your Agricultural Job Put You at Risk?

 Agricultural workers are unsung heroes; they make vital contributions to the nation’s food supply while placing themselves at risk of harm every day.
 By nature, agricultural workers tend to be hardworking, dedicated individuals who might be more likely to continue on with their duties despite work-related injuries.
 Unfortunately, leaving an injury untreated may only make it worse.
-If you’re an agricultural worker and you’re hurt at work in the Watsonville or Salinas areas, you should know that you do have legal rights.
+If you’re an agricultural worker and you’re hurt at work in the Salinas areas, you should know that you do have legal rights.
 Talk to a workers’ compensation attorney today.

 Working the fields requires being outdoors for long hours, which places workers at risk of heat-related illnesses, especially if the worksite does not provide ongoing access to clean, drinkable water.
 This type of workplace injury may begin with heat cramps and quickly progress to heat exhaustion.
 Heat exhaustion is typically characterized by headaches, fatigue, dizziness, and lightheadedness.
 If steps aren’t taken to reduce the body’s temperature and get hydrated, the individual can go on to suffer from life-threatening heatstroke.
 Among other serious problems, heatstroke can cause seizures.